vijayvenkatesan005/AI-ML-Projects/Candidate-Recommendation-Engine/README.md

 User-Centric Design: Upload multiple resumes at once, specify display count, and receive clear results in a table or downloadable CSV.

-Robust Cloud Deployment: Runs on Streamlit Community Cloud—no local setup required.
+Robust Cloud Deployment: Runs on Streamlit Community Cloud, no local setup required.

 🛠️ How It Works
 Upload Candidate Resumes